joshnwalters/joshnwalters.github.io/essays/questions.md

 How Get Answers to Your Question
 ====

 >"There are naive questions, tedious questions, ill-phrased questions, questions put after inadequate self-criticism.
 But every question is a cry to understand the world.
-There is no such thing as a dumb question"
+There is no such thing as a dumb question."
 Carl Sagan

 Dr. Sagan had a great view on questions: They are just a way of trying to better understand the world.
-No matter how trivial or outlandish they may be, a question is just a request for better understanding.
-Unfortunately, this logic is not shared by the people you will sooner or later come into contact with when trying get assistance with a bug, or whatever other problem you may find in your computer science career.
-Hell hath no fury like a person behind  akeyboard, so to prevent you from feeling this wrath, I present a few examples of "good" questions, and "bad" questions
+No matter how trivial or outlandish they may be, a question is a request for better understanding, and should not be scoffed at.
+Unfortunately, this logic is not shared by the some of the people you will sooner or later come into contact with when trying get assistance with a bug, or whatever other problem you may find in your computer science career.
+Hell hath no fury like a person behind  a keyboard, so to prevent you from feeling this wrath, I present a few examples of "effective" questions, and "ineffective" questions

-Bad
+Ineffective
 ----
 >i want to return a double however it always returns an integer. this code returns 10.0, I want the decimals as well